 - Joshua Tree has been inhabited for over 10.000 years

 - The Joshua Tree boulders are distinctive and formed over million of years

-- Joshua Tree in a National Park under the care of National Park Rangers
+- Joshua Tree became a National Park in 1936

-- In the fall, special programmes for kids take place including some Dr Seuss inspired ones such as the ‘I speak for the tree’ initiative
+- In the fall, special programs for kids take place including some Dr Seuss inspired ones such as the ‘I speak for the tree’ initiative

 Joshua Tree National Park: what to bring

 This list will change depending on the time of the year you are visiting and your plan for the day.
 At a very basic level, make sure you have:

-- Lose fitting, light coloured clothing allowing perspiration
+- Lose fitting, light colored clothing allowing perspiration

 - A sun hat

 - Closed toes shoes for hiking

-- Drinking water (a lot of it!): water is available at the Oasis visitor centre, Black Rock campground, Cottonwood Visitor Centre, West Entrance and Indian cove ranger station
+- Drinking water (a lot of it!): water is available at the Oasis visitor centre, Black Rock campground, Cottonwood Visitor Center, West Entrance and Indian cove ranger station

 I hope you enjoyed our itinerary and tips for a Joshua Tree day trip!
 You can find additional information about visiting this stunning park as a family here